ITTechnic/PikiOs/README.md

 ## TODO

 - gpu set? #dtoverlay=vc4-kms-v3d
-- lighttpd vhost setup for proper vhosts when using php apps with a single entrypoint
 - ONEPAGEOS is tightly bound to their app url :( make this configurable
 - work on variants, which are not really well supported atm, allow drop in installer scripts in variants
 - image caching mid build for resumes?